Frequently Asked Questions

 The admission review process generally takes four to six weeks from the date the application is complete.
 4 + 1, Accounting Cohort and international students have formal administrative dates, which can be found on the Admissions page.

-- What is the minimum GMAT score?
+What is the minimum GMAT or GRE score?

-- I need to have my score report sent to PC.
+I need to have my score report sent to PC.
 What is your school code?

 The Providence College school code is 3406.